On this page:

 Complete the Admission application and list Geography as your intended major.

 If you are a current student and wish to change majors, go to the Wings Express Major/Minor change request form and change your major.
-If you are a University College student, talk to your advisor about switching your major to Geography.
+If you are an undecided/exploratory student, talk to your advisor about switching your major to Geography.

 Geographers answer everyday questions, such as what is the best route around a highway detour to questions of survival.
 For example, How will we feed the world's growing population given changes in earth’s climate?
 Where are pockets of disease in the world and where have they spread?
 How does satellite data help us be safe?
 How does where people live affect their access to healthy food, adequate housing, and sufficient healthcare?